 Signs of recovery in emergency rooms are aided by a recent return of activity, with hospitals witnessing an increase in the number of surgeries.
 As the number of surgical procedures is growing, healthcare organizations are adopting a flexible and cost-effective model to meet turnaround in demand. |

-The private and others segment dominated the market for U.S. hospital emergency departments and accounted for the largest revenue share of 53.0% in 2021.
-The segment is anticipated to witness substantial growth over the forecast period owing to the increasing number of commercial insurance providers and rising disposable income.
+Based on the insurance type, the market is further bifurcated into Medicare & Medicaid and private & others.
+The private & others segment dominated the market with a revenue share of 46.4% in 2022 and is expected to witness the fastest growth rate over the forecast period.
+This is owing to the increasing number of commercial insurance providers and rising disposable income levels.
 For instance, a study conducted by a researcher at the University of North Carolina found that from 1996 to 2015, private insurance providers paid more for ED visits than Medicare or Medicaid.
+Some private payers use value-based care strategies to reduce ED visits and hospitalizations rather than cutting coverage.
+Humana, for example, used value-based care models in Medicare Advantage plans, which resulted in fewer ED visits.

-The Medicare and Medicaid segment held a significant share in the market for U.S. hospital emergency departments.
+Preventive screenings, collaboration with care teams, and effective management of chronic illnesses are all components of a value-based care model that can help reduce the number of emergency room visits.
+This is expected to boost the growth of the private player’s segment.
+The Medicare and Medicaid segment held a significant share of the market for U.S. hospital emergency departments.
 This can be attributed to the high number of beneficiaries covered under Medicare.
 According to CMS, it is estimated that around 61.5 million Americans are enrolled in Medicare in 2021.
-Out of these 3.8 million were new enrollees.
-These total beneficiaries include 49% people between the ages 65 and 74 followed by 26% between75 84, 14% under age 65, and 11% are 85 or older.
+Out of these, 3.8 million were new enrollees.
+These total beneficiaries include 49% of people between the ages 65 and 74, followed by 26% between 84, 14% under age 65, and 11% are 85 or older.

-The infectious conditions segment dominated the U.S. hospital emergency department market and accounted for the largest revenue share of 37.4% in 2021.
-This can be attributed to an increasing number of ER visits during flu season.
-According to CDC National Hospital Ambulatory Medical Care Survey, in 2018, fever and cough accounted for a total of 5,837,000 and 4,955,000 emergency visits, respectively, in the U.S. The segment is projected to witness the highest CAGR of 6.1% during the forecast period owing to the high transmissibility of infectious diseases.
+Based on the condition, the market is segmented into traumatic, infectious, gastrointestinal, psychiatric, cardiac, neurologic, and others.
+The infectious conditions segment dominated the market with the largest revenue share of 37.5% in 2022.
+This can be attributed to increasing ER visits during flu season.
+According to the CDC National Hospital Ambulatory Medical Care Survey, in 2018, fever and cough accounted for 5,837,000 and 4,955,000 emergency visits in the U.S. The segment is projected to witness the highest CAGR of 6.18% during the forecast period owing to the high transmissibility of infectious diseases.

 Significant increases in the number of motor vehicle accidents and increasing incidence of spinal cord injury, TBI, unintentional falls, and concussion are expected to drive the growth of the traumatic conditions segment.
 Traumatic Brain Injury (TBI) is a major cause of disability and death in the U.S. As per the National Hospital Ambulatory Medical Care Survey, there were 0.3 million ED visits due to accidents and 35 million ED visits due to injury in the U.S. This is likely to favor segment growth.

 On the other hand, gastrointestinal and cardiac conditions segments are expected to grow at a moderate rate in the market for U.S. hospital emergency departments during the forecast period.
-According to Nationwide Emergency Department Sample, in 2018, a total of 7.07 million and 3.6 million ED visits took place due to diseases of the digestive and circulatory systems, respectively.
-The rising burden of digestive and cardiac diseases in the U.S. is likely to favor the growth of both segments.
+According to the Nationwide Emergency Department Sample, in 2018, a total of 7.07 million and 3.6 million ED visits took place due to diseases of the digestive and circulatory systems, respectively.
+The U.S.'s rising burden of digestive and cardiac diseases will likely favor both segments' growth.

-Parkland Health & Hospital System
+Parkland Health

 Lakeland Regional Health